HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/performance_tuning/kubernetes/rendering_small_config.md

 - For a small-sized workload in AWS, start the Kubernetes cluster with a single node using at least a c5.2xlarge instance to support a load of 1,000 users.

-- To hold more authenticated users for testing purposes, increase the OpenLDAP pod cpu,memory values.
+- To hold more authenticated users for testing purposes, increase the OpenLDAP pod CPU and memory values.
 Note that the OpenLDAP pod is not for production use.

 - To improve response times, perform the Helm upgrade using the `webengine-performance-rendering.yaml` file.
 This file is available in the HCL DX Deployment Helm chart.
 To use this file, complete the following steps: